The importance of cleat placement and how it promotes better bike balance

 Most mountain bikers are familiar with the feeling of an unanticipated terrain strike, whether it be a root or rock.
 That involuntary forward tipping of your momentum can be a terrible feeling.
 It can be greatly mitigated if you are riding with cleats bolted further back, preventing your feet from immediately forward-rotating on the pedal axle.

-With your cleats positioned rearward, you can really use the heel-drop technique, to weight the pedals and stabilise the bike.
+With your cleats positioned rearward, you can really use the heel-drop technique, to weight the pedals and stabilize the bike.
 For cornering, this becomes even more crucial as one is required to apply maximum weight transfer to the outside pedal.

-Although there are limitations for how far back you can slide a cleat and bolt it into position, some riders are so desperate to optimise their clipless weight distribution, that they cut into the shoe, to free-up even more space for cleat positioning.
+Although there are limitations for how far back you can slide a cleat and bolt it into position, some riders are so desperate to optimize their clipless weight distribution, that they cut into the shoe, to free-up even more space for cleat positioning.

 Lateral cleat positioning is also important, but this mostly relates to pain alleviation.
 If you are suffering outside knee pain, move your cleats more inboard.
 The opposite applies to interior knee pain, which should be lessened by moving the cleats outward.